Relintai/pandemonium_engine_docs/tutorials/3d/procedural_geometry/arraymesh.md

     mesh.add_surface_from_arrays(Mesh.PRIMITIVE_TRIANGLES, surface_array) # No blendshapes or compression used.
 ```

+Note:
-.. note:: In this example, we used `Mesh.PRIMITIVE_TRIANGLES`, but you can use any primitive type
+ In this example, we used `Mesh.PRIMITIVE_TRIANGLES`, but you can use any primitive type
           available from mesh.

 Put together, the full code looks like: